What are tempo runs? If you’ve never heard of a tempo run before, don’t fret! We’ve got the details all lined up for you!

 Race effort prep: By regularly practicing tempo runs during your training, come race day your body (and mind!) will know that it’s an achievable task.
 You’ll be experienced in the speed that’s right for you, and know just how long you can push–also known as your threshold pace.

 Alright, so you’re convinced of the benefit of a tempo run.
-Now how do you do one?
+Now how do you do a temp run?